 You may also invest in your community through United Way in other ways.

 Our Mission is simple, but powerful.
-United Way of the Bluegrass wants everyone in Central Kentucky to have the opportunity to live their best lives.
+United Way of the Bluegrass wants to empower everyone in Central Kentucky to live their best lives.

 On March 4, 1921, at a meeting in city hall, 22 Lexington organizations that were engaged in some form of social services work voted to organize the Lexington Welfare League.
 Many of the organizations were dependent to a large extent on the public for funds to carry on their activities; by combining efforts, they sought to achieve a unified and collaborative response to community needs.